thombashi/tcconfig/docs/pages/installation.rst

 Installing from files
 ------------------------------
 The following package include ``tcconfig`` and dependency packages.
-Tshi package is for environments which cannot access to `PyPI <https://pypi.python.org/pypi>`__ directly.
+This package is for environments which cannot access to `PyPI <https://pypi.python.org/pypi>`__ directly.

 How to install: